khushbudesaipie/market_basket_ML/README.md

-echo "# Market Basket Analysis Project
+# Market Basket Analysis Project

 This project applies Market Basket Analysis techniques to a dataset to uncover patterns in customer purchasing behavior, commonly used for recommendations and product association insights.